Club Shoots and Competitions

 Based on the World Archery Beginners Awards Program (BAP) - to progress archers from the White Arrow (Beginner course award) through the rest of the WA Arrows (Black, Blue, Red, Gold Arrows).
 Each Arrow has a skill / technique component along with a scoring requirement at advancing distances.

-On alternating months we will be holding a BAP Coaching or Assessment session during a scheduled Sat Club Shoot.
+On the first Sat of each month we will be holding a BAP Coaching or Assessment session.
 At the Coaching session you can come and learn about the skill / technique requirement for your next Arrow.
 At the following Assessment session, a coach will be available to assess you against the WA Awards program requirement.

-The Archery NZ Postal League is a national competition that pits archers from one club against archers of similar ability from another club in teams of three.
+The Archery NZ Interclub Challenge (previously called the Team Postal League) is a national competition that pits archers from one club against archers of similar ability from another club in teams of three.
 There are currently six divisions, with some clubs having more than one team in the league.
 The League is shot in the summer season, from October to March of the following year.

 This is a great way for members to experience an 'informal' formal competition shoot, with varied distances to build confidence, bow strength and fitness.
 We organise a specific date to shoot this round on our outdoor range within each calendar month, at a suitable time.
 Each team score that is submitted is made up of a team of three archers.
 The best three scores on the day are the team for that month!
 Results are sent in to the League Coordinator for collation.

-All club members are welcome to participate in the shoot at any time and as part of our Club Ladder (above); however, only ANZ members' scores can be submitted for the league competition.
+All club members are welcome to participate in the shoot at any time; however, only ANZ members' scores can be submitted for the league competition.

 Mountain Green currently has three teams in the league, so the top 9 scores from the shoot are submitted each month.

-Full information on the ANZ Postal League can be found on the Archery NZ website here.
+Full information on the Interclub Challenge can be found on the Archery NZ website here.

-Results for the Postal League can be found here.
+Results for the Interclub Challenge can be found here.

-Dates for these shoots: as part of the Saturday club shoots above - check the club calendar for specific round details
+Dates for these shoots: check the club calendar for specific round details